Amani5576/Nebula_Intensity/README.md

         Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3") Level 4 -> 4th highest.......etc

-        NOTE: There automatically exists an initial **level 0**.
+**NOTE**: There automatically exists an initial **level 0**.
 This intenisty level is only for one value in particular which has the highest intensity value within the *entire matrix*.

 *The above essestially decreases processing time if not all intensity levels are desired.*